-4. That the salvation of sinners is wholly of grace, through the mediatorial office of the Son of God, who took upon himself our nature, yet without sin, honored the law by his own personal obedience, and made atonement for sin by his death; leing risen from the dead, he is now enthroned in heaven, and uniting in his wonderful person the tenderest sympathies with divine perfection in every way qualified to be suitable, compassionate and all sufficient Savior.-Epn.
+4. That the salvation of sinners is wholly of grace, through the mediatorial office of the Son of God, who took upon himself our nature, yet without sin, honored the law by his own personal obedience, and made atonement for sin by his death; being risen from the dead, he is now enthroned in heaven; and uniting in his wonderful person the tenderest sympathies with divine perfection in every way qualified to be suitable, compassionate and all sufficient Sevior.-Epn.
 2:5, 5:8, Rom.
 7:11.

-5. That the Gospel blessings which Christ in his fullness bestows on such as believe in him, is justification.
-That this justification consists in the pardon of sin and promise of eternal life, upon principles of righteousness; that it is bestowed not in consideration of anything we do, but solely through his own righteousness and atonement, and that it brings us into a state of most blessed pears and favor with God.-Rom.
+5. That the Gospel blessings which Christ in his fullness bestows on such as believe in him. is justification.
+That this justification consists in the pardon of sin and promise of eternal life, upon principles of righteousness; that it is bestowed not in consideration of anything we do, but solely through his own righteousness and atomement, and that it brings us into a state of most blessed peace and favor with God.-Rom.
 8:30, Ezek.

-18:28: John 3:14, 16, Rom.
+18:28; John 3:14, 16, Rom.
 8:17.

-6. That the Hessings of relvation are made free to all by the Gospel; that it is the immediate duty of all to receive them In a concirl and old circumfaith and that nothing prevents the salvation of the greatest sinner upon earth, but his own voluntary refusal to submit to the Lord Jesus Christ, which refusal will subject him to an aggravated condemnation.-Mark 16:16.
-John 17:20; Isa.
-20.
+6. That the blessings of solvation are made free to all by the Gospel; that it is the immediate duty of all to receive them by a cordial and obedient faith and that nothing prevents the salvation of the greatest sinner upon zarth, but his own voluntary refusal to submit to the Lord Jesus Christ, which refusal will subject him to an aggravated condemnation.-Mark 16:16, John 17:20; Isa, 20.

-7. That in order to be saved we must be regenerated, or obedience to the Gospel; and that its evidence is found in the holy fruits which we bring forth to God.-John 3:3-8, Matt.
+7. That in order to be saved we must be regenerated, or obedience to the Gospel; and that its evidence is found in the holv fruits which we bring forth to God.-John 3:3-8, Matt.
+3:8-10.

-8. That election is the gracious purpose of God, according to which he regenerates, sanctifies and saves sinners, it being perfectly consistent with the free agency of man, that it comprehends all means with the erd; that it is a glorious display of God's goodness, being infinitely wise, holy, unchangeable; born again; that regeneration consists of giving a holy disposition to the mind and is affected in a manner above our comprehension by the power of the Holy Spirit, producing voluntary that it utterly excludes boasting and promotes humility, prayer, praise, trust in God and active imitation of his free mercy, that it encourages the use of means in the highest degree; that it is the foundation of Christian assurance, and that to ascertain it with regerd to ourselves, demands and deserves our utmost diligence.
+8. That election is the gracious purpose of God, according to which he regenerates, sanctifies and saves sinners, it being perfectly consistent with the free agency of man, that it comprehends all means with the end; that it is a glorious display of God's goodness, being infinitely wise. holy, unchangeable; born again; that regeneration consists of giving a holy disposition to the mind and is affected in a manner above our comprehension by the power of the Holy Spirit, producing voluntary that it utterly excludes hoasting and nromotes humility, praver, praise, trust in God and active imitation of his free mercy, that it encourages the use of means in the highest degree; that it is the foundation of Christian assurance, and that to ascertain it with regard to ourselves, demands and deserves our utmost diligence.

-O. That the preserving attachments of true believers to Christ is the grand mark which distinguishes them from superficial possessors; that a special Providence watches over their welfare, and that they are kept by the power of God through faith unto salvation .- Eph.
+9. That the preserving attachments of true believers to Christ is the grand mark which distinguishes them from superficial possessors: that a special Providence watches over their welfare, and that they are lept by the power of God through faith unto salvation.-Eph.
 1:1-2.